uelichueli/swiyu-admin-ch.github.io/_pages/open-source-components.md

 - [iOS Wallet App](https://github.com/e-id-admin/eidch-ios-wallet)
 - [Android Wallet App](https://github.com/e-id-admin/eidch-android-wallet)

-### DID Toolbox
+### DID Toolbox and DID Resolver

-We created different helpers to create and resolve DIDs:
+We developed different helpers to create and resolve DIDs.
+Creating DIDs involves a set of steps that are error prone or need some time to get familiar with and one might end up with invalid DIDs.
+The DID Toolbox supports you with various options for a quick start or advanced usage.

 - [DID Toolbox](https://github.com/e-id-admin/didtoolbox-java)
 - [DID Resolver](https://github.com/e-id-admin/didresolver)